MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/dp-installation-upgrade-configuration.md

 ### Step 3: DistMgr upgrade processing thread starts DP upgrade worker threads to perform the DP upgrade

-DistMgr Upgrade Processing thread starts and starts DP upgrade worker threads to upgrade all the DPs.
+DistMgr upgrade processing thread starts and starts DP upgrade worker threads to upgrade all the DPs.
 Each of these worker threads work simultaneously and upgrade multiple DPs at once.
-For DP upgrade processing, we can start up to 50 threads by default, however this is a configurable Site Control value and is governed by the `DPUpgradeThreadLimit` property for `SMS_DISTRIBUTION_MANAGER` component.
+For DP upgrade processing, we can start up to 50 threads by default, however this is a configurable site control value and is governed by the `DPUpgradeThreadLimit` property for `SMS_DISTRIBUTION_MANAGER` component.

 > SMS_DISTRIBUTION_MANAGER    4984 (0x1378)    ~Starting the DP upgrade processing thread, thread ID = 0x7C (124)
 > SMS_DISTRIBUTION_MANAGER    124 (0x7c)    DP upgrade processing thread: Started, will perform any pending work then will wait for additional work.